The Clear Edge

 The Executive Summary

-• Who this is for: Founder-led agencies, consultants, and service businesses in the $60K–$120K/month range who feel near their limit, have tried “productivity hacks,” and still see their effective hourly rate stall in the low $300s/hour.
+• Who this is for: Founder-led agencies, consultants, and service businesses at $60K–$120K/month who feel capped and still sit near $300s/hour after trying “productivity hacks.”

-• What you’ll learn: A precise definition of Business leverage = Output ÷ Input, how to calculate it as Revenue ÷ (Time + Capital), the Three characteristics of true leverage (Multiplicative, Measurable, Compound), and the 4 Core Leverage Types: People, Systems, Technology, Knowledge, plus how they stack.
+• What you’ll learn: A precise definition of Business leverage = Output ÷ Input, how to calculate Revenue ÷ (Time + Capital), the three characteristics, and the 4 Core Leverage Types.

-• What changes if you apply it: You stop optimizing for “working harder” or “more tactics,” start tracking your effective hourly rate and multipliers, and follow a sequence—knowledge → systems → technology → people—that turns $69K linear output into $292K leveraged output over 24 months.
+• What changes if you apply it: You start tracking your effective hourly rate and multipliers and follow a knowledge → systems → technology → people sequence that turns $69K linear output into $292K over 24 months.

-• Time to implement: Expect 5–10 minutes to calculate your baseline leverage, 20–30 minutes to run the leverage gap assessment, and 6–12 weeks to implement your first leverage move that measurably raises effective hourly rate without adding more hours.
+• Time to implement: It takes 5–10 minutes to calculate your baseline, 20–30 minutes to run the gap assessment, and 6–12 weeks to ship a first move that raises your effective hourly rate without more hours.

 Written by Nour Boustani for mid five-figure to low six-figure founders and operators who want to turn every extra hour and dollar into a multiplier instead of more linear grind.